flyingwolfz/CCNN-CGH/README.md

 - 2, Try larger CCNN according to your GPU ability.
 Although more GPU memory is needed, more DS/US layers and more init channels will bring better quality easily.

-- 3, A new version will be uploaded soon, and some issues will be fixed.
+- 3, CCNN-CGH V1.5 is a reorganized version, and some issues are fixed.

-- 4, under updating......